 This site is an online portal to my musicological and intellectual interests.
 I am invested in musical aesthetics and philosophies from the 20th and 21st centuries, particularly those of Theodor Adorno.
-I received my PhD from the University of Florida.
-I've conducted many hours of archival research in Berlin, Frankfurt, and Vienna and am immersed in the aesthetic worlds of Theodor Adorno and Alban Berg.
+Archival research has been the backbone of my scholarship, particularly the Adorno archives in Berlin, Frankfurt, and Alban Berg's archives in Vienna.
 My scope of inquiry does not stop in early 20th-century Europe.
-I am interested in classical music criticism across time periods and geographies, music of the 19th century, contemporary composers, opera in the 20th/21st centuries, art song, digital scholarship, and the list grows longer everyday.
+I am interested in classical music criticism across time periods and geographies, music of the 19th century, contemporary composers, opera in the 20th and 21st centuries, art song, digital scholarship, and the list grows longer everyday.
 My new research projects will delve into two contemporary, female, composers Kaija Saariaho and Rebecca Saunders.